ilya-filatov-94/Voice-assistent/README.md

 *   [Yandex SpeechKit](https://cloud.yandex.ru/docs/speechkit/): paid API with a free period of 2 months for speech recognition.
 *   [Yandex GeoCoder](https://yandex.ru/dev/maps/geocoder/?from=mapsapi): API for current location and buildin routes.

-Since the speech recognition APIs accept the ogg audio format, you will need to install the library to convert the audio.
+Since the speech recognition APIs accept the ogg audio format, you will need to install the universal media converter to convert the audio.
 *   [FFmpeg](http://www.ffmpeg.org/download.html).
 *   This application was compiled using the MinGW 64bit compiler and tested on Windows 10.
 *   Using building system tool - qmake.